dalebezolli/qrcode-generator/README.md

 Just a simple qr code generation I've been building for learning purposes.

 ## Features
-- Inputs: Alphanumeric only
+- Inputs Types: Alphanumeric
-- Manual selection of version and masking
+- Automatic & manual mask selection
-- Supports qrcodes up to version 2
 - Displays qrcode to svg

+!!!!
+DOES NOT CREATE SEGMENTS & DOES NOT ENCODE VERSION INFORMATION YET

 ## Usage
 Clone the repo and run the code with any http server (eg [live-server](https://www.npmjs.com/package/live-server))